dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 &nbsp;

-#### Diplay the Normalized Image
+#### Display the Normalized Image

-1. Create a new empty activity named `ResultViewController`.
+1. Create a new class `UIViewController` and name it `ImageViewController`.

-2. Display the normalized image.
+2. Add an `resultUIImage` property to the header of `ImageViewController` to receive the normalized image as a UIImage.

    <div class="sample-code-prefix"></div>
    >- Objective-C